 In the summer prior to their second year, students are required to serve an externship with a judge or lawyer, further providing hands-on experiences to increase their practical understanding of the law.

 Second-year students continue with the core legal curriculum tested on most state bar exams.
 However, unlike most law schools, ASL offers an introductory course in Dispute Resolution, a growing area of law that has always been a focus of ASL's curriculum.
-Second-year students may also choose such electives as Appellate Advocacy, which qualifies them to try out for ASL's award-winning Moot Court teams.
+Second-year students also take Appellate Advocacy, an upper-level writing course which focuses on both written and oral advocacy skills at the appellate level.
+Following Appellate Advocacy, students may try out for ASL's award-winning Moot Court teams.

 As a unique feature to the ASL experience, qualifying students will be awarded a Juris Master degree upon successfully completing their first semester of their second year.

 In the third year, our students take electives and seminars in the areas of the law that interest them most.
 Also, they are required to take practicum courses, designed to give them a solid foundation in areas such as Family Law, Real Estate Transactions, Coal Law and Trial Advocacy.

 All third-year students take Bar Preparation, a semester-long course that offers a review of the subjects covered on the Multistate Bar Examination and various state bar examinations.
 The course includes diagnostic and practice examinations with individual scoring and feedback.